RomainFlori/My_runner/README.md

 - Run ./my_runner map (the maps are in the folder map)
 - Example : ./runner map/map_easy

-# Tip : You can set your own number of wall and play with it
+### Tip : You can set your own number of wall and play with it (just create a .txt and execute binary with it !)

-## How it look's like:
+# How it look's like:
 *The Menu*

 ![runner](https://i.imgur.com/kmD5Hlq.png)